awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-logs-FluentBit.md

 kubectl get pods -n amazon-cloudwatch
 ```

 If the logs have errors related to IAM permissions, check the IAM role that is attached to the cluster nodes\.
-For more information about the permissions required to run an Amazon EKS cluster, see For more information about the permissions required to run an Amazon EKS cluster, see [Amazon EKS IAM Policies, Roles, and Permissions](https://docs.aws.amazon.com/eks/latest/userguide/IAM_policies.html) in the *Amazon EKS User Guide*\.
+For more information about the permissions required to run an Amazon EKS cluster, see [Amazon EKS IAM Policies, Roles, and Permissions](https://docs.aws.amazon.com/eks/latest/userguide/IAM_policies.html) in the *Amazon EKS User Guide*\.

 If the pod status is `CreateContainerConfigError`, get the exact error by running the following command\.